nkkumawat5/StudentRecordManageUI/README.md

 # StudentRecordManageUI
 --------------------------------------------------------------
+# UI User Interface
 # In This Management System Have
-# Manage Student Data Using CRUD Operation For Using ASP.NET Core API
+# Manage Student Data Using CRUD Operation For Using ASP.NET Core UI
 # Extra Additional Work Is
 # Create
 # Read